 The Keystone exams were created to replace the Grade 11 PSSA and serve as one component of Pennsylvania's statewide high school graduation requirement.
 Keystone Exams will help school districts guide students toward meeting state standards.
 The exams are end-of-course assessments designed to assess proficiency in the subject areas of Algebra I, Literature, and Biology.

 Learn more about Pennsylvania’s statewide graduation requirements.

 Getting Ready for 2022

-The 2021 Keystone Exams Training will only be via PowerPoint and not a live webinar.
+The Spring 2022 Keystone Exams Training will only be via PowerPoint and not a live webinar.